The Champion Pub

 The Champion Pub is a pinball game released by Williams Electronics Games (under the Bally label) in 1998.
-The theme of the game revolves around boxing in a 1920s pub.
+The theme of the game revolves around boxing in a turn-of-the-century pub.

 Design

 Several Williams employees are shown as characters on the backglass, Dwight Sullivan, Pete Piotrowski, Pat McMahon, Paul Barker, Linda Deal, Steve Kordek, and Jim Patla.

 Backstory

-The game is set on February 3, 1898 when the players character left the Doane shipyard and walked into the Champion Pub.
+The game is set on February 3, 1898, when the player's character ("The Kid") finds himself unemployed upon the closure of the shipyard where he has been working.
+He wanders into the Champion Pub, where he comes to the attention of a boxing coach after successfully defending himself against a drunken patron's assault.
+Enticed by the possibility of winning large sums of cash as a prizefighter, the Kid agrees to let the coach train him.